grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/04 Environment variables.md

 Referencing environment variables set in the cloud app in local scripts is possible, but it doesn't work in all cases.
 If the code in the [init context](https://k6.io/docs/getting-started/running-k6#the-init-context-and-the-default-function) depends on the value of the environment variable, the test run may fail.

-In this case, the value should contain a valid JSON.
-Unless the `MY_HEADERS` is set through CLI flag `--env`, the test run will fail locally and throw an exception:
+In the example below, the `JSON.parse` expects a valid JSON.
+If the `MY_HEADERS` is not set via CLI flag `--env`, the value will be `undefined` and the test will fail locally and throw an exception:

 ```javascript
 import http from 'k6/http';